 • Listen carefully and be attentive while responding

-• Don’t download or click unsolicited links/attachments
+• Don’t download or click unsolicited links or attachments

 • Use multi-factor authentication and strong passwords